How Do I Handle Rejection Without Losing Confidence?

 Why does rejection feel so personal?

-Because you attach meaning to the moment.
-Separate the event from your identity and the sting fades faster.
+Because your brain treats social rejection like a threat.
+Separate the event from your identity and the intensity drops faster.

 How do I bounce back quickly?